Smith And Nephew Hip Replacement Lawsuit

-Di Pietro Partners, LLP is investigating claims of injury associated with faulty Smith and Nephew Hip Replacement Devices.
+Di Pietro Partners is investigating claims of injury associated with faulty Smith and Nephew Hip Replacement Devices.
 Smith & Nephew produced a variety of hip replacement and resurfacing products which have been subject to various lawsuits around the world.
 Moreover, the company issued a recall on several metal hip implants.
 As a result, patients suffering from complications may be eligible to file a lawsuit and receive compensation.

 R3 Metal on Metal system: Smith & Nephew issued a voluntary withdrawal of this metal on metal hip replacement system in June 2012.